 Founded in 1961, the University of Sussex is a relatively new university with an international reputation for the quality of its research and for innovative and effective teaching styles and methods.
 Sussex differs from most universities in that it is organized by schools (rather than departments of study) that bring together a number of related subject areas.

 The Sussex Summer program is divided into two sessions.
-For the summer of 2012, Penn State students are permitted to study at Sussex for the first session, second session or both sessions.
+Students study at Sussex for one or two sessions.
 Students have the option of taking 1 Sussex course (4 Penn State credits) per session, depending on the length of the stay.

 This institution offers a large selection of courses, with strengths in physical and natural sciences, social sciences, pre-med, and liberal arts.
-Independent research is also available for a select number of students.
+Independent research is also available for a select number of students but they must stay for both of the sessions.
+Lab classes are not allowed.
 For more information about the range of courses on this program, please visit the Sussex website.